SoftwareMack/donald-mack-capstone/README.md

 Scope your project as a sprint.
 Break down the tasks that will need to be completed and map out timeframes for implementation.
 Think about what you can reasonably complete before the due date.
 The more detail you provide, the easier it will be to build.
 I plan 2 sprints for this project and a 2 day test and debugging period for it.
 Sprint one day one getting all the images and assets and libraries needed to start.the remainder of sprint one include would include building the front end out. sprint two will consist of the back end and linking and passing info to the from and back. final 2 days to test and debug.

 ## Nice-to-haves
-upload page with the a spinner.. settings page and portfolio page.
+upload page with the a spinner.. settings page and portfolio page. the backend is something that i'll start on if I have the time but i plan on one day testing the waters and launching the complete app.

 Your project will be marked based on what you committed to in the above document.
 Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing.